-You have already agreed to participate in the cancer predisposition syndrome register 01.
+You have already agreed to participate in the Cancer Predisposition-Syndrome-Registry 01.

 In order to detect CPS-associated malignancies as early as possible and to improve the monitoring of the course of malignant processes, we want to support the establishment of the so-called Liquid Biopsy.
 This involves the detection of small fragments of the genetic information (DNA) of tumors and other biomarkers in blood.